grafana/loki/docs/sources/storage/_index.md

 Also known as "boltdb-shipper" during development (and is still the schema `store` name).
 The single store configurations for Loki utilize the chunk store for both chunks and the index, requiring just one store to run Loki.

-As of 2.0, this is the recommended index storage type, performance should be nearly as good as the dedicated index types while providing a much less expensive and less complicated deployment.
+As of 2.0, this is the recommended index storage type, performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.

 ### Cassandra